 Survey Control Marks are significant survey marks placed at approximately 1 km intervals and have the highest order of accuracy.
 These are defined in Section 6.4 of the TMR Surveying Standards, Part 1.
-Destruction, maintenance, and replacement of these marks are controlled under Survey mark protection and by the Survey Control Marks Register as specified in Section 6.4.1 and Section 6.4.2 of the TMR Surveying Standards, Part 2.
+Destruction, maintenance and replacement of these marks are controlled under Survey mark protection and by the Survey Control Marks Register as specified in Section 6.4.1 and Section 6.4.2 of the TMR Surveying Standards, Part 2.
 Permanent Survey Marks are the preferred mark to be placed and can also include Benchmarks.
-The Contractor must avoid where reasonably possible disturbance of Survey Control Marks and Benchmarks and must re-establish any Survey Control Marks and Benchmarks disturbed or affected by the Contractor's work.
-Prior to the commencement of work and if subsequently requested by the Administrator, the Contractor must inform in writing to the Administrator and Transport and Main Roads region / district's Principal Surveyor of any:
+The Contractor must avoid, where reasonably possible, disturbance of Survey Control Marks and Benchmarks and must re-establish any Survey Control Marks and Benchmarks and must re-establish any Survey Control Marks and Benchmarks and must re-establish any Survey Control Marks and Benchmarks and must re-establish any Survey Control Marks and Benchmarks and Benchmarks and must re-establish any Survey Control Marks and Benchmarks and Benchmarks and must re-establish any Survey Control Marks and Benchmarks and Benchmarks and must re-establish any Survey Control Marks and Benchmarks and Benchmarks and must re-establish any Survey Control Marks and Benchmarks a